sweattep/ancient_quotes/README.md

 >Should the living seek guidance from the dead?

 >Beware of him, and obey his voice, provoke him not; for he will not pardon your transgressions: for My name is in him.

+>For cetain individuals, the ones written about long ago as being meant for this condemnation, have wormed their way in